Black Friday 2019 at Best Buy: The only place to get the 10.2-inch iPad for $250

 -

-Nov 26•Amazon Black Friday deals 2019: Mega savings on iPad 10.2 and Macbook Air available now
+Nov 26•Walmart Black Friday 2019: Major deals on Xbox, PS4 and Nintendo Switch now

 -